hyperledger/fabric/docs/source/deploy_chaincode.md

 ### Go

-Before we package the chaincode, we need to install the chaincode dependences.
+Before we package the chaincode, we need to install the chaincode dependencies.
 Navigate to the folder that contains the Go version of the asset-transfer (basic) chaincode.
 ```
 cd fabric-samples/asset-transfer-basic/chaincode-go
 ```